It’s Paul Rodriguez live . . . at an amusement park?

 Question: You grew up with bilingual education.
 So why did you vote against it?

 Answer: My father actually took the time to go to the school and insisted that none of his children have bilingual education, which is not a popular view among Hispanics.
 My father said, “You’re not going to get a job in this country because you know Spanish.
 You’re going to get a job because you know English.”
-From my point of view, the hearts of Hispanic leaders are in the right place, but in terms of practicality, [bilingual education]
+From my point of view, the hearts of Hispanic leaders are in the right place, but in terms of practicality, [bilingual education] does not work.

 Q: You were born in Mexico.
 When did you come to the United States?